-Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches and sense of isolation, or lack of it, within the landscape.
-This can be resulting from the absence of built development and intrusion from Qualitative guidance on 'Landscape'.
-Tranquillity is often determined by noise le y impacts should be undertaken in accordance with the WebTAG evels and visual amenity.
+Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Tranquillity Qualitative Description: WebTAG unit A3 : Tranquillity 'means the remoteness a affected and often determined by noise levels and visual amenity traffic'. and sense of isolation, or lack of it, within the landscape.
+This can be resulting from the absence of built development and intrusion from Assessment: CAP1616 sets out that an assessment of tranquillit guidance on 'Landscape'.
+Tranquillity is often determined by noise le implications for the tranquillity of nationally protected landscapes community engagement are to be considered in terms of potential or ty impacts should be undertaken in accordance with the WebTAG evels and visual amenity.
 For a tranquillity assessment, the potential (National Parks and AONBs) and other areas identified through verflight.
-Tranquillity particularly under final approaches.
-For the SSA ACP, given the lime ffects are expected in terms of noise and visual impact.
-There will be which is evidenced by the flight trials conducted between 2015 and 2 ice the levels of noise associated with arriving aircraft at the Airport, ited changes to existing airspace movements, no change in adverse e no change to the lateral flight paths of aircraft arriving at Heathrow, 017.
-There will be no increase in the number of air traffic movements ic movements influence visual amenity and noise levels for sensitive As there will be no change to existing lateral flight paths and no incr landscapes of National Parks and AONBs as sensitive receptors will ease in the number of air traffic movements, the nationally protected not be affected by the SSA airspace change. a level which is imperceptible on the ground having regard to the to any negative effect to arise as a result of the proposals on areas of tra 2° RNAV SSA noise levels do decrease, albeit only very little and, at tal operation.
+The main purpose of the proposal to use 3.2° RNAV SSA is to redup particularly under final approaches.
+For the SSA ACP, given the limit effects are expected in terms of noise and visual impact.
+There will b which is evidenced by the flight trials conducted between 2015 and 2 through the SSA ACP.
+Lateral fight paths and the number of air traff receptors and thus the tranquillity experienced in these areas. tice the levels of noise associated with arriving aircraft at the Airport, ited changes to existing airspace movements, no change in adverse is no change to the lateral flight paths of aircraft arriving at Heathrow, 2017.
+There will be no increase in the number of air traffic movements ic movements influence visual amenity and noise levels for sensitive As there will be no change to existing lateral flight paths and no incre- landscapes of National Parks and AONBs as sensitive receptors will ease in the number of air traffic movements, the nationally protected I not be affected by the SSA airspace change.
+The noise assessment has shown that when an aircraft operates 3.2 a level which is imperceptible on the ground having regard to the tot any negative effect to arise as a result of the proposals on areas of trat to be imperceptible, it is considered that any positive effects arising tranquillity receptors, would on the whole be negligible.
+2° RNAV SSA noise levels do decrease, albeit only very little and, at tal operation.
 Therefore, it is considered that there is no potential for anquillity.
-Furthermore, as the decrease in noise levels are considered g as a result of the proposals on the same sensitive biodiversity or Summary: Tranquillity will not be a differentiator between the Baseli ne and Option B2.
+Furthermore, as the decrease in noise levels are considered g as a result of the proposals on the same sensitive biodiversity or Summary: Tranquillity will not be a differentiator between the Baseli ine and Option B2.